ChristianLempa/boilerplates/README.md

-# Boilerplates for Automation and Deployment

-These are my templates and configurations I use in various projects and deployment scenarios.
-They are based on automation and deployment tools such as Ansible, Docker, Terraform, and much more.

-I created them as free resources to be extended by you according to your specific use cases.
-If you're searching for detailed, in-depth tutorials on some tools or templates, check out my YouTube Channel: [The Digital Life](https://www.youtube.com/channel/UCZNhwA1B5YqiY1nLzmM0ZRg).

-### Warning
+# Christian's "Boilerplates"

+Hi, there! 👋

+I’m Christian, a 35 years old tech enthusiast from Germany, and I love to inspire and educate people in IT.

+This Repository **Boilerplates** is my personal template collection.
+Here you'll find templates, and configurations for various tools, and technologies.

-⚠️ Please beware that products can change over time.
+> :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

+I created them as free resources to be used in your specific use cases.
+If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my YouTube Channel: [The Digital Life](https://www.youtube.com/channel/UCZNhwA1B5YqiY1nLzmM0ZRg).

-### Contribution and Support
+## Contribution

-🤝 If you’d like to contribute to this project, reach out to me on social media or [Discord](https://discord.gg/bz2SN7d), or create a pull request for the necessary changes.
+If you’d like to contribute to this project, reach out to me on social media or [Discord](https://discord.gg/bz2SN7d), or create a pull request for the necessary changes.

+## Other Resources

+- [Videos](https://github.com/xcad2k/videos) - Documentation and project files for all my video tutorials on YouTube
+- [Dotfiles](https://github.com/xcad2k/dotfiles) - My personal configuration files on Linux and Windows
+- [Boilerplates](https://github.com/xcad2k/boilerplates) - Templates for various projects like Docker, K8S, Ansible, etc
+- [Cheat-Sheets](https://github.com/xcad2k/cheat-sheets) - Command Reference for various tools and technologies

-## Sections
+## Support me

-[Ansible](https://github.com/xcad2k/boilerplates/tree/main/ansible) - IT automation tool to configure systems, deploy software, and orchestrate IT tasks.

-[Docker](https://github.com/xcad2k/boilerplates/tree/main/docker-compose) - Package applications as portable container images to run in any environment.

-[Kubernetes](https://github.com/xcad2k/boilerplates/tree/main/kubernetes) - Container orchestrator to run applications in scalable environments.

-[Terraform](https://github.com/xcad2k/boilerplates/tree/main/terraform) - Infrastructure as code software to plan, deploy and manage infrastructure.

-[Vagrant](https://github.com/xcad2k/boilerplates/tree/main/vagrant) - Automate development environments, packages, operating system configuration, users, and more.
+[Becoming a Patreon](https://www.patreon.com/christianlempa) will support my mission to create free, high-quality content for tech enthusiasts and IT professionals.

+***Help me to create something that matters to people!***